thecarebot/carebot-tracker/README.md

 ## Using the Tracker

 ### Visibiltiy Tracker

+This is the main tool in the Carebot Tracker right now.
+It records how long a viz has been fully on screen.
+After including `carebot-tracker.js` on a page, here's how you initailize the tracker:

 ```
 var tracker = new CarebotTracker.VisibilityTracker('element-id', function(bucket) {
   console.log("The user has seen the graphic for " + bucket);